Ovechkin passes Howe with No. 787; Coyotes beat Capitals 3-2 – KION546

 WASHINGTON (AP) — Alex Ovechkin scored his 787th career goal to break Gordie Howe’s record for scoring with one team, but the Arizona Coyotes scored three times in the third period to rally for a 3-2 win against the Washington Capitals on Saturday night.

-Anthony Mantha had a goal and an assist for Washington, which gave up a lead for the fourth straight game.
+Anthony Mantha had a goal and an assist for Washington, which has lost four straight (0-2-2) while giving up a lead in each.
 Darcy Kuemper made 23 saves.

+“No excuses, obviously,” Ovechkin said.
+“It starts from us leaders, and we can’t blame (injuries) on it.
+Every player who plays in the NHL has some level to play, and obviously, we miss those guys.
+But right now, the situation is we have to pull on the rope with all our hands and don’t panic and don’t think it’s over.
+We just have to bounce back and play together as a team and as a group.”

 Mantha made it 2-0 at 3:23 of the third with an unassisted goal before the Coyotes began their comeback.